CharlieM1997/Sites/README.md

 ## Style Stomps

-Style Stomps is another small shoe shop site I created in my second term of College (early 2015).
-I created it entirely with HTML & CSS in Notepad++, aside from a vey basic email and search form with a few lines of JavaScript.
+Style Stomps is another small, shoe shop site I created in my second term of College (early 2015).
+I created it entirely with HTML & CSS in Notepad++, aside from a very basic email and search form with a few lines of JavaScript.